 On August 11, 2023 we closed an underwritten public offering in which we sold875,949 shares of common stock, 15,126,226 pre-funded warrants to purchase 15,126,226 shares of common stock, and 16,002,175 common warrants to purchase up to 16,002,175 shares of common stock.
-The combined purchase price for each share of common stock and accompanying common warrant was \$1.93, which was allocated as \$1.9299 per share of common stock and \$0.0001 per common warrant.
-Each pre-funded warrant was sold together with one common warrant at a combined price of \$1.9299, which was allocated as \$1.9298 per pre-funded warrant and \$0.0001 per common warrants.
+The combined purchase price for each share of common stock and accompanying common warrant was \$1.93, which was allocated as \$1.9299 per share of common stock and accompanying common warrant was \$1.93, which was allocated as \$1.9299 per share of common stock and \$0.0001 per common warrant.
+Each pre-funded warrant was sold together with one common warrant at a combined price of \$1.9299, which was allocated as \$1.9298 per pre-funded warrant and \$0.0001 per common warrant.
 The pre-funded warrants were immediately exercisable until exercised in full at an exercise price of \$0.0001 per share of common stock.
-The common warrants were immediately exercisable at an exercise price of \$8.86 per share of common stock and will expire on the fifth anniversary of such initial exercisable date.
-In addition, the Company granted the underwriter an option to purchase up to 2,331,606 additional shares of common stock and/or up to2,331,606 additional common warrants.
-As of September 30, 2023, the underwriter had partially exercised this option and purchased 458,134 additional shares of common stock and458,134 additional common warrants.
+The common warrants were immediately exercisable at an exercise price of \$0.0001 per share of common stock.
+The common warrants were immediately exercisable at an exercise price of \$0.0001 per share of common stock.
+The common warrants were immediately exercisable at an exercise price of \$0.0001 per share of common stock and/or up to 2,331,606 additional common warrants.
+As ofDecember 31, 2023, the underwriter had partially exercised this option and purchased 45\$0.134 additional common warrants.
 Net proceeds from the offering, including the impact of the underwriter's partial exercise of its option and net of underwriting discounts, commissions, and other offering expenses, totaled \$27.9 million.